nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Depending on your application it is e.g. possible that you need a very large and costly hosting infrastructure for development, but you can do deployment of your trained machine learning model on e.g. a Raspberry PI or Arduino board.

 Standard hosting capabilities for machine learning are not very different as for ‘normal’ IT services.
-Expect scalability and flexibility capabilities requires solid choices from the start.
+Expect scalability and flexibility capabilities require solid choices from the start.
 The machine learning hosting infrastructure exist e.g. out of:

 - Physical housing and power supply.
 - Operating system (including backup services).